edufarre/edufarre.github.io/README.md

 ## Known Issues

 * Not following the properly order of applying relations when loading a previously created graph (JSON file)
+* Can creat more than one audio node (should be unique)

 ## Future improvements